anuprulez/ml-jupyter-notebook/README.md

-#Docker container for an accessible infrastructure for artificial intelligence
+# GPU-enabled docker container with Jupyterlab for artificial intelligence

 ## Steps to run: